 AWARDS AND GRANTS

-- Donald Murphy Prize for Best First Book in Irish Studies (awarded by ACIS), 1995.
+- Donald Murphy Prize for Best First Book in Irish Studies (awarded by American Conference for Irish Studies), 1995.

 - Nachbahr Award for Research in the Humanities, Loyola College in Maryland, 2000.